 Is UC Berkeley good for engineering compared to private universities?

 Yes.
-UC Berkeley engineering programs rival top private institutions in research output, faculty expertise, and career outcomes.
+UC Berkeley engineering programs rival top private institutions in research output, faculty expertise, and outcomes.

 How competitive is UC Berkeley engineering?